cam-inc/MxTransporter/README.md

 BIGQUERY_DATASET=
 BIGQUERY_TABLE=

-## You have to specify this environment variable if you want to export Kinesis Stream.
+## You have to specify this environment variable if you want to export Kinesis Data Stream.
 KINESIS_STREAM_NAME=
 KINESIS_STREAM_REGION=